-In order to pinpoint the exact location of the leak, partially inflate your iSUP to 7-10 PSI.
+So in order to pinpoint the exact location of the leak, partially inflate your iSUP to 7-10 PSI.
 It’s important to do this before moving on to step 4.

-STEP 4: Apply soapy water to the area where the suspected leak is located.
+STEP 4: Apply soapy water to the area where the suspected leak is located

 After partially inflating your board, apply soapy water to the area where you suspect the air leak is located.
 If a leak is present, the soapy water will begin to bubble up in that area, making it easy to find the exact spot requiring a repair.

-STEP 5: Mark the leak area with pencil.
+STEP 5: Mark the leak area with pencil

 Using a pencil, mark the area on your board that is leaking air.
 This makes sure that you won’t lose track of this area later, which is surprisingly easy to do.

-STEP 6: Clean area thoroughly.
+STEP 6: Clean area thoroughly

 Apply acetone or alcohol to the entire surrounding area that requires repair to clean it thoroughly.
 Keep in mind that this is strong stuff, so remember to wear gloves and work in a well-ventilated area.
 Once again, follow all directed safety requirements in the instructions.

-STEP 7: Place the patch over the leaking area and cut to size.
+STEP 7: Place the patch over the leaking area and cut to size

 Once you’ve got the patch trimmed and placed in the optimal position on your board, grab your pencil again and trace around the edge of the patch — this will show you exactly where to apply the glue in step 8.

-Using the small application brush that is included with your THURSO SURF repair kit, apply the iSUP repair adhesive that you purchased to the matte side of the patch and the area inside of the traced line that you drew on your board.
+Using the small application brush that is included with your THURSO SURF repair kit, apply the iSUP repair adhesive that you purchased to the matte side of the patch and the area inside of the traced circle that you drew on your board.

-STEP 9: Allow to dry.
+STEP 9: Allow to dry

 Following the instructions that came with your repair adhesive, allow both areas where you applied the glue to dry.
 Once the required drying time has passed, proceed to the next step.

-STEP 10: Carefully place the patch over the damaged area.
+STEP 10: Carefully place the patch over the damaged area

-Using the traced pencil line as your guide, carefully place the repair patch onto the area and lay flat.
+Using the traced circle as your guide, carefully place the repair patch onto the area and lay flat.
 Apply the patch slowly, starting at one edge and working your way all the way to the other side.
 As you lay the patch down, make sure that it is completely flat and that there are no air bubbles under the surface.

-STEP 11: Smooth out excess glue and air bubbles.
+STEP 11: Smooth out excess glue and air bubbles

-Next, use a spoon or other blunt object to smooth out any excess glue or air bubbles that are trapped underneath of the patch.
+Next, use a spoon or other blunt object to smooth out any excess glue or air bubbles that are trapped underneath the patch.
 Work in all directions, starting at the center of the patch and moving outward to the edges.

-STEP 12: Clean off excess glue.
+STEP 12: Clean off excess glue

 Grab the cleaning agent that you used for step 6 and apply it to the repaired area to remove any excess glue.
 This is the final step of the repair process, and the end result should be a neat, clean patch that is securely glued to your board.

-STEP 13: Allow the repair to dry.
+STEP 13: Allow the repair to dry

 Last but not least, be sure to give your newly repaired board 24 hours to dry before fully inflating it.
 After a period of 24 hours has passed, your board should be airtight once again and ready to use.